forkineye/ESPixelStick/README.md

 ESPixelStick Firmware
 =====================
 This is the Arduino firmware for the ESP8266 based ESPixelStick.
-The ESPixelStick is a small wireless E1.31 sACN pixel controller designed to control a single DMX Universe of WS2811 pixels.
+The ESPixelStick is a small wireless E1.31 sACN pixel controller designed to control a single strand of pixels.
+Pixel limitations are mostly based upon your desired refresh rate, around 680 pixels (4 universes) for a 25ms E1.31 source rate.

+### Supported Pixels
+- WS2811 / WS2812 / WS2812b
+- GE Color Effects

 ### Requirements
 - Adruino for ESP8266 - https://github.com/esp8266/Arduino